 As of December 31, 2008, the Partnership owned 17 federally tax-exempt mortgage revenue bonds which were issued to provide construction and/or permanent financing of 16 multifamily residential apartments located in the states of Florida, Indiana, Iowa, South Carolina, Texas, Nebraska, Kentucky, and Minnesota containing a total of 2,371 rental units, 388 rental units under construction in Texas and Kansas and a 142-bed student housing facility in Nebraska.
 Each of these mortgage revenue bonds provides for the payment of fixed-rate base interest to the Partnership.
 Additionally, nine of the bonds also provide for the payment of contingent interest based upon net cash flow and net capital appreciation of the underlying real estate properties.
 As a result, these mortgage revenue bonds provide the Partnership with the potential to participate in future increases in the cash flow generated by the financed properties, either through operations or from their ultimate sale.
-Ten of the 16 properties which collateralize the bonds owned by the Partnership are managed by America First Properties Management Company, L.L.C. ("Properties Management"), an affiliate of the Partnership.
+Ten of the 16 properties which collateralize the bonds owned by the Partnership are managed by America First Properties Management Company, L.C. ("Properties Management"), an affiliate of the Partnership.
 Management believes that this relationship provides greater insight and understanding of the underlying property operations and the properties' ability to meet debt service requirements.

 The amount of interest income earned by the Partnership from its investment in tax-exempt mortgage revenue bonds is a function of the net operating income generated by the properties collateralizing the tax-exempt mortgage revenue bonds.
 Net operating income from a multifamily residential property depends on the rental and occupancy rates of the property and the level of operating expenses.
 Occupancy rates and rents are directly affected by the supply of, and demand for, apartments in the market areas in which a property is located.
 This, in turn, is affected by several factors such as local or national economic conditions, the amount of new apartment construction and interest rates on single-family mortgage loans.
 In addition, factors such as government regulation, inflation, real estate and other taxes, labor problems and natural disasters can affect the economic operations of a property.
-Therefore, the return to the Partnership depends upon the economic performance of the multifamily residential properties which collateralize the tax-exempt mortgage revenue bonds.
-For this reason, the Partnership's investments are dependent on the economic performance of such real estate and may be considered to be in competition with other income-producing real estate of the same type in the same geographic areas.
+Therefore, the return to the Partnership's investments are dependent on the economic performance of such real estate and may be considered to be in competition with other income-producing real estate of the same geographic areas.